Skip to content

 The aim of the day was to showcase the sporting talents of young Indigenous people.
 The event sought to provide the community with a vision for how a shared interest in sport can bring people together to focus on what they have in common rather than what their differences may be.
 The event was a community-planned event, which ensured that the groups and individuals involved were able to develop expertise for event organisation and extend their networks to enable them to undertake similar projects in their local area.
 Involvement of the Indigenous community and associated organisations on the day ranged from individuals, including a Wurundjeri elder, Aboriginal sporting role models, players, club members and supporters, through to the Nillumbik Reconciliation Group, Aboriginal Affairs Victoria, Koori Heritage Trust and ANTaR.
 This level of support highlights the importance that the Indigenous community places on creating opportunities for their young people to enjoy themselves and promote their talents within the community.

-Abstract adapted from Australian Government, Department of Regional Australia, Local Government, Arts and Sport
+Abstract adapted from Australian Government Department of Infrastructure and Regional Development

 Nillumbik Shire Council